mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-06-tuesday-session-2.md

 ls | wc -l
 ```

-We were introduced to the command-line text editor `nano` earlier, so we’re going to use that here to make our first script, adding the 3 commands we just ran to it.
+Let's add the 3 commands we just ran to a file, with `nano`.
 It is convention to name a command-line script like this with the extension `.sh` for “shell”:

 ```bash
 nano first-script.sh